Locked and Unlocked Phones

 If you’re a fan of fast software updates, you should know that unlocked phones get updates straight from the manufacturer, which tends to be quicker than getting them through your carrier.
 Overall, unlocked devices are typically more updated than locked phones.

-If you like the extra apps that carriers offer you, consider a locked phone.
+If you like the extra apps that your network offers you, consider a locked phone.
 If you don’t like apps using up storage space on your phone, an unlocked phone will have fewer apps carriers have pre-installed.

 Browse Gazelle’s Locked and Unlocked Phones